TMJ Treatment – Houston, TX

 Physical Exam - This helps identify your symptoms and malfunctions.
-It may involve examination of your muscles and joint for tenderness.
+It may involve the examination of your muscles and joint for tenderness.
 Jaw function is carefully measured.
 The joint can be examined for noises and sounds by various listening devices.
 Your teeth and occlusion may be examined to determine the stability of your bite.

 Imaging Tests - A variety of tests help confirm or rule out a diagnosis of temporomandibular joint disorders.
-Various x-rays (tomograms, transcranials, and others) show an image of bony contours of the joint.
+Various x-rays (tomograms, transcranial scans, and others) show an image of bony contours of the joint.
 These films may reveal fractures, tumors, or damage to the bony surfaces of the joint.
 An MRI (magnetic resonance imaging) produces images of both hard and soft tissues and may reveal damage or displacement of the disc or ligaments.

 Dental Casts - These are models of your teeth that may help determine if there is instability of your bite in relation to your disorder.
 It may also reveal a joint disorder that has affected the way your teeth fit and line up.

 A good diagnosis is of primary importance, so the proper treatment may be precisely directed to the correct TMJ dysfunction.